 Theme Parks in or Near London for Kids

-We have Chessington World of Adventure, Legoland Windsor and Thorpe Park.
+We have Chessington World of Adventure, Legoland Windsor and Thorpe Park in or near London and these are great places to take your kids.
 I should also mention Go Ape, they have one of their zip line and ropes courses at Chessington.

 Theatres and Shows in London with Children